jasongrimes/grimesit-mm/_pages/about.md

 I build **web applications**, and have for a long time.

-I’ve written production **JavaScript** and **PHP** code since the dawn of both languages, as they matured into serious technologies that run the modern web.
+I’ve written production **JavaScript** and **PHP** code since the dawn of both languages, as they matured into serious technologies that run the **modern web**.
 Before I **specialized in web apps**
 I was a **sysadmin** in **Unix**, **Windows**, and early **Linux**, and learned to program in **C, C++** and **Java**.